retroelec/T-HMI-C64/README.md

 ### Upload C64 Emulator to the development board

 First adapt the file Makefile and choose the board you want the binary files to be uploaded for (adapt variable BOARD).
-Binary files are also part of the git repository, so you don't have to compile them yourself if you don't want to.
+Binary files for the Android BLE keyboard variant are also part of the git repository, so you don't have to compile them yourself if you don't want to.
+If you want to use the Web keyboard, you have to provide the credentials of your WLAN and compile the binary yourself.

 Afterwards you can upload the binary files:
 make upload